simp/simp-doc/docs/changelogs/latest.rst

   not ``simp`` linked to ``production``.
 The link is not appropriate for sites that use ``R10K`` or ``CodeManager``.
-* Changed ``simp config`` to create a new ``production`` SIMP omni-environment from the new enviroment skeletons installed in ``/usr/share/simp/enviroments-skeleton``.
-This new enviroment includes Puppetfiles ``simp config`` used to deploy the modules into the environment.
+* Changed ``simp config`` to create a new ``production`` SIMP omni-environment from the new environment skeletons installed in ``/usr/share/simp/environment-skeleton``.
+This new environment includes Puppetfiles ``simp config`` used to deploy the modules into the environment.
 * Reworked ``simp config`` queries to allow users to opt-out of SIMP-provided LDAP capabilities.
 Since this change affects the keys in the answers file, be